The answers to many questions people have about USM LAC may be found here. Simply click on the question to expand the answer.

 The Atrium Art Gallery, located in the expansive hub of the main building, presents diverse exhibitions celebrating traditional arts as well as new artistic visions.
 Highlighting Maine artists, year-round solo and group exhibitions include painting, drawing, photography, sculpture, and contemporary crafts.
 A biennial exhibit, in an open-juried format, focuses on work by artists in Androscoggin, Franklin, and Oxford counties.
 The Gallery is open to the public free of charge.
 Contact Robyn Holman, Director of Exhibitions, 753-6554, or by e-mail, email@example.com , for more information.
 Hours and exhibit information are both posted on their website.

 There is not an ATM available on the Lewiston campus at this time.
-We are working on a solution.
-In the meantime, there are various ATM's located on Lisbon Street as you drive into Lewiston.
+There are various ATM's located on Lisbon Street as you drive into Lewiston.

 The purpose of USM's Franco-American Collection is to preserve, enhance, and make accessible an ongoing collection of textual, visual and audio materials, and artifacts.
 It is designed to spur interest in and appreciation of the study of local Franco-American culture and history on the part of students, faculty, and the community at large.
 The Madeleine Giguere Reading Room which houses the Collection is open to the public at various times throughout the semester.
 A complete list of hours is available on their webpage.
 The materials, including books, in the Reading Room do not circulate but may be photocopied for a nominal charge per page.
 Contact them at 753-6545 or email, firstname.lastname@example.org, for more information.

 The city bus service comes directly on campus!
+All current USM students get a free bus pass!
+Passes may be obtained int he Student Success Office.
 The Lisbon Street Bus leaves the Oak Street Bus Station every 30 minutes between 6:00-8:30 a.m. and 3:45-5:15 p.m., and hourly between 9:45 a.m. and 2:45 p.m., dropping passengers off at USM.
 More information about the bus including a link to their system schedule and route is available on our website.

 There's lots of ways to contact us!
 Please visit our contact page for a complete list